asapdotid/vscode-manjaro-theme/README.md

-# Manjaro Dark Themes for (VSCode or VSCodium)
+# Manjaro Cool and Dark Themes for (VSCode or VSCodium)

-Color base from Manjaro Linux Color Palette (i3)
+Color base from Manjaro Linux Color Palette (i3 & Sway)

 Inspired from: